๐ Custom Feedback Functionsยถ

 Temperatureยถ

-When using LLMs, temperature is another paramter to be mindful of.
-Feedback functions default to a temperature of 0, but it can be useful in some cases to use higher temperatures, or even ensemble with feedback functions using different temperatures.
+When using LLMs, temperature is another parameter to be mindful of.
+Metrics default to a temperature of 0, but it can be useful in some cases to use higher temperatures, or even ensemble with metrics using different temperatures.

 provider.relevance(